-Each hearing administrator will want to choose the best platform for its College's needs.
+Each hearing administrator will want to choose the best platform for its organization's needs.
 There are many existing platforms that provide a variety of different options for virtual hearings.
 If you require a court reporter for your virtual hearing, you may wish to speak to a representative from the company about what options they have available, and which platform will best suit your needs.

 There should be a facilitator present during the hearing to assist with the logistics of the hearing, including allowing participants into the meeting, moving participants into breakout rooms as needed, and assisting with trouble shooting.
-The facilitator can be a member of the College's staff (such as the Hearings Director), the Hearing Tribunal Chair, independent legal counsel, or, in some cases, the court reporter.
+The facilitator can be a member of the organization's staff, or in some cases, the court reporter.
 The facilitator will need to be familiar with the virtual platform being used.

-Current virtual platform options include: Zoom, Webex, Microsoft Teams, Lifesize, Bluejeans, Google Meet, and additional program necessary to facilitate this?
+Current virtual platform options include: Zoom, Webex, Microsoft Teams, Lifesize, Bluejeans, Google Meet, and GoToMeeting.